-“Many of my patients find their eczema isn’t so bad in summer.
-But when fall and winter arrive, they really have to double down on their moisturizing efforts,” Dr. Anthony says.
+“Many people find their eczema isn’t so bad in summer.
+But when fall and winter arrive, you really have to double down on their moisturizing efforts,” Dr. Anthony notes.

-When the mercury dips outside, a steamy shower can feel like a treat.
+When the temperature dips outside, a steamy shower can feel like a treat.
 But it might make things worse.
-“Hot water can take protective oils out of the skin and cause inflammation,” he says.
+“Hot water can take protective oils out of the skin and cause inflammation,” Dr. Anthony explains.
 “It’s better to bathe in water that’s comfortably warm, but not hot.”

 Winter eczema on the hands is a common problem.
-In winter, eczema often crops up on the hands and face since they’re frequently exposed to cold, dry air.
+In winter, eczema often crops up on the hands and face, as they’re frequently exposed to cold, dry air.
 Cover up with gloves and scarves when you’re out in chilly, windy weather.

-Exposure to cold air can cause a flare but dressing too warmly isn’t the answer.
+Exposure to cold air can cause a flare-up, but dressing too warmly isn’t the answer either.
 Bundling up in overly warm clothes can make you sweat.
 And damp, sweaty clothes sitting on your skin can also irritate eczema.

 “You have to find a balance,” Dr. Anthony says.
 If you’re doing something active and expect to sweat, choose quick-drying fabrics.
 Lightweight, breathable cotton clothes can be helpful, but you might want to avoid thick cotton sweaters, which stay soggy if you sweat.

-He also recommends avoiding wool since it’s often itchy and irritating to the skin.
+He also recommends avoiding wool, as it’s often itchy and irritating to the skin.
 Scratching at your skin can cause open wounds that lead to infection, making things worse.
-“With eczema, do whatever you can to avoid itching,” he says.
+“With eczema, do whatever you can to avoid itching,” he emphasizes.

-You have a humidifier running, take lukewarm showers, wear moisture-wicking fabrics and slather on the moisturizer.
-And you still have out-of-control eczema?
-It’s enough to make you scream.
-One of the many frustrating things about the condition is you can do everything right and still get a flare.
+You have a humidifier running, you take lukewarm showers, you wear moisture-wicking fabrics and slather on the moisturizer.
+Yet you still have out-of-control eczema?